Narcissists and money.

 Get all your documents, from birth certificates to passports, stash any spare money you can.
 Create a budget, no matter how hard.
 Change passwords and PINs.
 Don’t feel bad asking for help.

 Others have broken free from the narcissist and succeeded, so can you.

-Believe you deserve better.
-Because you do.
+Believe you deserve better because you do.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.